rberenguel/obsidian-nanananana-leader-plugin/README.md

 ![](https://raw.githubusercontent.com/rberenguel/obsidian-nanananana-leader-plugin/main/media/nanananana.gif)

+## Some use cases

+- Splitting vertically or horizontally quickly, without polluting the "main" shortcut list.
+- Moving around these splits.
+- "Zen" mode, toggling all sidebars and ribbon as a chain of commands.
+- Fix some annoyances on mobile (iPad):
+    - Switching across panels does not move editing focus to them.
+Chain _Focus on tab group POS_ with _Focus on last note_ to fix this.
+    - Same for splitting vertically / horizontally.
+- Shortcuts to files.
+Like your `Inbox` file, or your `Projects` base, or…

 ## Features

 This plugin provides a "leader key" functionality, inspired by tmux (or vim), to create a new layer of keybindings.